 The latest revaluation took place on 1 April 2023, with a "tone" date of 1 April 2022.
 The "Tone" date is the point in time for rental and cost levels to be used to set the valuations.
 In the past this has been a date two years prior to the revaluation.
 The change in "tone" date is one of a number of recommendations from the Barclay Review that have been implemented at the new revaluation.
 The Barclay Review was a review of the non-domestic Rating System initiated by the Scottish Government and chaired by Ken Barclay.
-Other measures that have been implemented include the inclusion of certain elements of public parks in the Roll for the first time, the publication of a Draft Valuation Roll and the issue of Draft Valuation Notices, and the provision of rented property lists for certain subjects to increase transparency.
-Other changes at this revaluation include an expansion in the number of subjects whose valuations are now published online.
+Other measures that have been implemented include the inclusion of certain elements of public parks in the Roll for the first time, the publication of a Draft Valuation Roll and the issue of Draft Valuation Notices, and the provision of revaluation include an expansion in the number of subjects whose valuations are now published online.

-A further significant change was the introduction of a new proposal and appeal system for non-domestic subjects.
+A further significant change was the introduction of a new proposal and appeal system for nondomestic subjects.
 This is a fundamental change from the previous single appeal system, and we are currently in the process of receiving proposals as a result of the revaluation.
 The deadline for lodging a proposal following the revaluation was originally 31 July 2023 but was extended to 31 August 2023 following representations to the Scottish Government by appellants and their agents.
 Following receipt of the proposals, they were checked to see if they were complete in terms of the legislative requirements.
 For those that weren't complete we contacted the appellant or their agent and asked them to supply any missing information.
 Following that exercise we had 976 proposals to determine by the statutory deadline of 30 September 2025.
 Using the new legislative requirements, a programmed timetable has been established to ensure that the work is complete by the statutory deadline.
-Progress is being made with the work, albeit that both ourselves and the agents are having to work with a new process.
+Progress is being made with the work, with over 50% of proposals having been dealt with at 31 March 2025.